trurl123/eazzyplan/README.markdown

 Ultra light project plan editor.
-It's a simple tool to create tree structure of tasks with automatic calculation of duration.
-All data stored in browser using HTML5 feature.
-Main feature is working with keyboard.
-It helps to create plans rapidly.

 ### Features

+* Supported Opera, Chrome and Firefox
+* Working with keyboard (high speed!)
+* Stored in browser or at server
+* Tree structucture
+* Duration auto calculation
 * Autosave
-* Copy table to clipboard
+* Copy table to clipboard using rich text
-* Export/import
+* Export/import using CSV
+* Share among others by URL

+### History

+* 2011-09-15
+    * Fixed bugs with Chrome and Opera browsers
+    * Added Clear button
+* 2001-09-06
+    * Added sharing to others.
+It's not allowed to edit one plan from other computer or browser.
+    * Changed keyboard shortcuts
+    * Added total duration to exported table
+* 2001-07-15
+    * Added disqus
+    * Added total duration
+* 2001-07-11
+    * Added help and other panels
+    * Improved copy to clipboard
+    * Added import/export to csv